virl/underdark-ios/README.md

 Underdark API is very simple — it consists of entry class `UDUnderdark` with method `configureTransport*` — it allows you to create `UDTransport` instance with desired parameters (like network interface type) and specify UDTransportDelegate implementation for callbacks.

 Full documentation resides in appledoc of Underdark.framework, starting from `UDUnderdark` class.

+## Author
+You can contact me via Telegram at http://telegram.me/virlof or by email at virlof@gmail.com

+## License
+This library may be used for non-commercial and educational purposes only.
+If you want to use it in your products, please contact the author.